This post is also available in: Português

 This two-column model aims to reinforce the brand in the minds of customers who receive the message.
 The left-hand column is for the logo only.
 The sender information data is on the right side.

-Note that I made a logical split using borders, a feature of the Bybrand email signature editor.
+Note that I did a logical split using borders, a feature of the Bybrand email signature editor.
 Note that it is 600px wide and is ideal for those who need to add a lot of information.

 A standard icon style maintains the harmonic model.